 In the event of an oil spill incident which calls for a Tier 3 response, the National Contingency Plan may be implemented.
-In this event, and after the formal transfer of responsibility, the MCA will take control of at sea counter pollution measures exercising this from a Marine Response Centre (MRC) at MCA HQ Southampton or from the NMOC at Fareham.
+In this event, and after the formal transfer of responsibility, the MCA will take control of at sea counter pollution measures exercising this from a Marine Response Centre (MRC) at MCA HQ Southampton, the JRCC at Fareham or another suitable location (either within the ABP Estate or not).
 The Ports oil spill response resources and facilities will be made available to the MCA.